 - Forceps or preferably, ventouse is used to deliver the foetus.

 - The skin incision is closed by one or two sutures.

 - Rest for 2 weeks.

-- A tight binder of "Elastoplast" is strapped around the pelvic girdle
+- A tight binder of "Elastoplast" is strapped around the pelvic girdle and hips.

 - Bladder drainage is continued for 3-4 days.